PaulDMooney/testblog/BLOG.md

 The rest of this post will cover tips for how to make this output look good.

 ## Human Readable Test Descriptions
-Depending on your test framework, this is may be a no brainer.
-NodeJS testing frameworks, RSpec, and most styles of [Kotest](https://kotest.io/docs/framework/framework.html) all have a required space for you to write real, human readable sentences right into the test and their test contexts.
+Depending on your test framework, this is may be a no-brainer.
+NodeJS testing frameworks, RSpec, and most styles of [Kotest](https://kotest.io/docs/framework/framework.html) all have a required space for you to write real, human-readable sentences right into the test and their test contexts.
 Making their output quite legible.

 ```javascript
 describe('MyClassUnderTest', () => {